jerodestapa/jerod-blog/src/content/pages/about/index.md

 Also, JS people are awesome.

 ### Python's great, too.
 The first backend framework I learned was Django, and getting into Python is still one of the best things I've ever done.
-Another awesome community, all-purpose abilities, friendly to functional programming, and if you want to do some machine learning or build a web scraper, there's nothing that will give you everything you need AND let you iterate like nobody's business like Python.
+Python has an awesome community of developers, data scientists, and academics.
+You can also build just about anything with it, it's friendly to functional programming, and if you want to do some machine learning or build a web scraper, it's super easy and fast to get going.

 ### When not programming?
 Away from work, I hang out with my wife and three daughters, who tolerate me when they can. ;)